nibralab/content-patterns/input-control/upload.md

 [back](#)
 # Upload

-A control that lets the user select a file.
+A control that lets the user select a file for upload.

 ## Problem Summary